-Vietnamese cops have no fear of getting shot or whatever, which means they expect you to walk to them.
+Vietnamese cops have no fear of getting shot or other dumb crap like US cops, which means they expect you to walk to them like a man (rather than a prisoner).
 They are normally in front of you if pulled over by a bike.
 They’ll be behind you if they flagged you down.

-It’s pretty easy to figure out where they are, so I’m not sure why I included that.
+It’s pretty easy to figure out where they are – I’m not sure why I included that.

 Salute The officer

-I’ve seen Vietnamese police salute Vietnamese men that they pull over, so it’s probably a good idea to salute them.
+I’ve seen Vietnamese police salute Vietnamese men that they pull over.
+Therefore, it’s a good idea to salute the police.
 It will definitely show them that you know how things work.

 And that’s super important.

 The normal rate is 200k.
-The commenter that requested this article said the cops asked for 3 million ($132), which is a joke.
+The commenter that requested this article said the cops asked for 3 million ($132), which is a white people price.